Pierre

 Montparnasse Cemetery © French Moments

-The headstones and other funeral monuments comprise marble and granite, often covered by a slab.
+The headstones and other funeral monuments comprise marble and granite, often slab-covered.

 Maintenance of the cemetery

-The cemetery management is in charge of the daily maintenance of the grounds, the landscaping, the allocation of land for burial, and the digging and filling of graves.
+The cemetery management is in charge of the daily maintenance of the grounds, landscaping, allocation of land for burial, and digging and filling of graves.

 The construction and maintenance of headstones remain the responsibilities of surviving families.